KozGit/DOOM-3-BFG-VR/README.txt

 			Left Stick: 	The left stick controls player movement.
 The default configuration is motion relative to the direction the controller is pointing ( Onward style ).

-							Artificial motion can induce VR sickness for many people, so teleportation instead of stick control should be considered as a primary form of movement in these instances.
+							Artificial motion will induce VR sickness for most people, so teleportation instead of stick control should be considered as a primary form of movement in these instances.